NexusSW/lxd-common/README.md

 :config | none | A Hash of configuration options to apply to this specific container.
 Overrides configs specified within profiles.
 Refer to LXD documentation for valid key value pairs.  https://github.com/lxc/lxd/blob/master/doc/containers.md
 :devices | | _\<coming soon>_  The Devices section in the above link will be allowed.

+In the case of `update_container`, we will merely apply any options that are sent.
+If you wish to unset a configuration key, call update_container with an opposing value for that key.

 ###### Examples

 minimum: